-****** Second Research Term: Journalism and the Order of Emotions ******
+****** Second Phase: Journalism and the Order of Emotions ******

-In the first research term, Reality TV was examined as a media format that explicitly focuses on the creation and production of affects.
+In the first phase, Reality TV was examined as a media format that explicitly focuses on the creation and production of affects.
 Now, the theoretical concepts and methodological approaches developed at this stage are being applied to journalism.

 Transcultural Emotional Repertoires in and by Reality TV

 When the first episode of Germany’s Next Topmodel’s 13th season premiered on February 6, 2018 at Kino Zoo-Palast in Berlin, it was met with great public interest.
 Even in season 13, the TV show still achieves good ratings while at the same time remaining controversial – as the examples of #notheidisgirl or pinkstinks shows.
 Apparently, the show retains its potential for affection.
 Sentiment of guilty pleasure, feminist-critical action and discussion or distinction towards the format are only some of the possible reactions among the audience.

 In this light, the project “Transcultural Emotional Repertoires in and by Reality TV” turns to the question of which affective dynamics emerge among the global circulation of popular cultural media formats like reality TV.
 Our starting point is the assumption that emotions are extensively displayed in reality TV formats and that these emotions represent an essential moment of attraction for the audience.
 The project focuses on how emotions and affects produce proposals for the negotiation of belonging and exclusion.
 How do these formats regulate emotions that can be said and shown in public?
 We thereby analyse the negotiation between allegedly universal emotions and their locally specific affective articulations, modifications and irritations.